Click on the initial letter of the legal word or phrase

 Collusion: Illegal and usually secret agreement between two or more people to deceive a court or defraud another person.

-Company: Legal entity which permits a group of shareholders to create an organization to pursue set objectives.
+Company: Legal entity which permits a group of shareholders to create an organisation to pursue set objectives.
 A company may have legal rights which are usually reserved for individuals, such as the power to sue and be sued, own property, hire employees or lend and borrow money.
 The main advantage of a company structure is that it gives shareholders a right to participate in profits (through dividends) without any personal liability.

 Consign: To leave property in the custody of another.
 An item can be consigned to a transport company, for example, to move it from one place to another.
 The consignee is the person who receives the property and the consignor is the person who ships the property to the consignee.

 Construction: Legal process of interpreting a phrase or document.
 If a term is unclear or ambiguous, lawyers and judges must try and interpret (or construct) its probable intention and purpose.
-This may be done by referring to other parts of the document, by reference to the known intentions of those who drew up the document, or, in the case of statutes, by referring to an interpretation law which gives guidelines for construction.
+This may be done by referring to other parts of the document, by reference to the known intentions of those who drew up the document or, in the case of statutes, by referring to an interpretation law which gives guidelines for construction.

 Constructive trust: Trust imposed by a court in certain circumstances, regardless of the intention of the parties involved (such as where a trustee has improperly profited from his position).